xrdocs/ncs5500/_tutorials/acl-s-on-ncs5500-bvi-interfaces.md

 </pre>
 </div>

+We can see the configuration is rejected.
 We have system based on J2 Native Mode.
 Let us try configuring it the IPv6 ACL in the egress direction on the BVI interface

 <div class="highlighter-rouge">
 <pre class="highlight">